Meet the Board

 Director

-I grew up in the Detroit area and graduated from Wayne State with a Bachelor’s Degree in History and Education.
-I earned my Master’s Degree in Guidance Counseling from Providence College.
-I earned my Administrative endorsement from George Mason University.
-I taught in middle schools and high schools throughout my career.
-I was also a Guidance Counselor and an Assistant Principal at multiple schools.
+Merry Baxter grew up in the Detroit area and graduated from Wayne State University with a Bachelor’s Degree in History and Education.
+She earned a Master’s Degree in Guidance Counseling from Providence College and Administrative endorsement from George Mason University.
+She taught in middle schools and high schools throughout her career and was also a Guidance Counselor and an Assistant Principal at multiple schools.
+Merry moved so often because her husband of 55 years, Gary, was a Naval Officer and they moved frequently.
+She retired from Petoskey High School in 2011 and is currently the co-President of the Friends of the Petoskey Library Board which is a very active group with many programs that benefit that community with fundraising events throughout the year.

 View All